ungoogled-software/ungoogled-chromium/DESIGN.md

 * Source cleaner - Used to clean out binary files (i.e. do not seem to be human-readable text files, except a few required for building)
 * Domain substitution - Used to replace Google and other domains in the source code to eliminate communication not caught by the patches and build flags.

-These processing scripts are a part of the build system `buildlib`.
-For more information on the build system, see [BUILDING.md](BUILDING.md).
+These processing scripts are a part of the build system.

+## `buildlib`: The building system

+ungoogled-chromium provides a flexible and extensible Python library called [`buildlib`](buildlib.py) that does source code downloading, source cleaning, domain substitution, patching, building, and packaging.
+There's no documentation on `buildlib` yet, but it's pretty straight-forward to use.
+See `build.py` for an example on using `buildlib`.

-## General building steps
+## General building steps used in `buildlib`

 1. Get the source code archive in `.tar.xz` format via `https://commondatastorage.googleapis.com/` and extract it into `build/sandbox/`
     * Also download any additional non-Linux dependencies for building on non-Linux platforms, since the `.tar.xz` is generated on a Linux system